sreeharikk25/SOGRAND/C_Code_Cubic/readme.md

 Execution After successful compilation, an executable file named sogrand_cubic_sim will be created.
 Run it from your terminal with the following command:
 ./sogrand_cubic_sim

-The program will then start the Monte Carlo simulation and print the results for each Eb/N0 value to the console.